 Although the Atacama Desert is the driest place on earth, it is a place of rich diversity.
 Don’t worry about getting bored spending 4 days in this desert.
 In fact, there are so many things to see that 4 days feels too short to fully enjoy Atacama!
 The power and beauty of nature will never cease to amaze you.
 Where is the Atacama Desert located?
 All the must-sees of Atacama are located within a few hours of San Pedro de Atacama, which is the base town for exploring the desert.
 To properly plan your trip and estimate the distances, start by locating San Pedro de Atacama on the map.

 The Atacama Desert, which is the driest area in the world, is also one of the biggest lithium mining sites in the world.
 But, more importantly, Atacama is a destination filled with unique and mesmerizing landscapes.
 Let’s take a quick look at Atacama’s unmissable sights.

 San Pedro de Atacama is a small, traditional town where you will stay and start all your tours.
-The town may have lost a bit of authenticity because of tourism, but take a closer look and you can discover Atacama’s culture and people, and some traces of indigenous heritage.
+The town may have lost a bit of authenticity because of tourists, but on closer look you can discover Atacama culture and people, and some traces of indigenous heritage.